russsiq/laravel-docs-ru/docs/passwords.md

 If the token, email address, and password given to the password broker are valid, the closure passed to the `reset` method will be invoked.
 Within this closure, which receives the user instance and the plain-text password provided to the password reset form, we may update the user's password in the database.

 The `reset` method returns a "status" slug.
-This status may be translated using Laravel's [localization](/docs/{{version}}/localization) helpers in order to display a user-friendly message to the user regarding the status of their request.
+This status may be translated using Laravel's [localization](localization.md) helpers in order to display a user-friendly message to the user regarding the status of their request.
 The translation of the password reset status is determined by your application's `resources/lang/{lang}/passwords.php` language file.
 An entry for each possible value of the status slug is located within the `passwords` language file.

 Before moving on, you may wondering how Laravel knows how to retrieve the user record from your application's database when calling the `Password` facade's `reset` method.
 The Laravel password broker utilizes your authentication system's "user providers" to retrieve database records.
 The user provider used by the password broker is configured within the `passwords` configuration array of your `config/auth.php` configuration file.
-To learn more about writing custom user providers, consult the [authentication documentation](/docs/{{version}}/authentication#adding-custom-user-providers)
+To learn more about writing custom user providers, consult the [authentication documentation](authentication.md#adding-custom-user-providers)

 <a name="password-customization"></a>
-## Customization
+## Настройка

 <a name="reset-link-customization"></a>
 #### Reset Link Customization